 |Philippine President launches UN Decade on Biodiversity for Southeast Asia|

-Montreal 30 May 2011— The President of the Philippines, Benigno S Aquino III, has launched the United Nations (UN) Decade on Biodiversity for Southeast Asia and has issued a Presidential Proclamation declaring a National Decade.
+Montreal 30 May 2011— The President of the Philippines, and Benigno S Aquino III, ambulance has launched the United Nations (UN) Decade on Biodiversity for Southeast Asia and has issued a Presidential Proclamation declaring a National Decade.

 The event took place on 30 May 2011 at the